vchib1/ChatBot-with-ChatGPT-Dall-E/README.md

 # Open AI ChatGPT and Dall-E

 ChatBot app made in flutter with clean architecture, to interact with ChatGPT model and Dall-E image generation model.
+It generates image or text accoding to user's prompt at one place.

 ### To do
 1. Themes (dark and light) ✔